 - $10 Gift Card

 - Thank you cards and personal notes: Doing something as simple as thanking a customer for a purchase with a “Thank You” card or handwritten note can do wonders for the growth of your eCommerce business.
 Watch and see their loyalty increase!

-- Introduce them of your other products: Don't be shy - use this space to share new or other best selling products with your customers.
+- Introduce them to your other products: Don't be shy - use this space to share new or other best-selling products with your customers.
 Even better, recommend products that are sure to complement the one they already purchased.

 As you can see, packing slips provide additional opportunities for you to show customer appreciation, promote or upsell your products, and generally grow your business.

 We recommend testing out a variety of offerings and messages to determine what works best in improving customer loyalty, boosting sales, and bringing in more profit.

 If you've already found messaging that works, we'd love to know about it in the comments below!